markcellus/router-component/README.md

 # Router Component

-A small, declarative router component for single-page apps that allows you to load web pages (or any web component) dynamically when urls are requested, without performing a hard reload of the entire page.
+A simple, declarative router component for single-page apps that allows you to load [Web Components](https://www.webcomponents.org/introduction) dynamically when urls are requested, without performing a hard reload of the entire page.

 ## Benefits

-* Very lightweight (there is very little code in this library)
+-   Very lightweight (there is very little code in this library)
-* No dependencies -- only provides routing needs and nothing more
+-   Only provides routing needs and nothing more
-* Easy, declarative html syntax -- no complex configuration files or routing engines
+-   Easy, declarative html syntax -- no complex configuration files or routing engines
-* Automatically intercepts all `<a>` tags on a page (that contain relative `href`s) to prevent them from causing page reloads, which use [pushState()](http://w3c.github.io/html/browsers.html#dom-history-pushstate) API.
+-   Automatically intercepts all `<a>` tags on a page (that contain relative `href`s) to prevent them from causing page reloads, which use [pushState()](http://w3c.github.io/html/browsers.html#dom-history-pushstate) API.

 ## Installation